VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Audi Q4 e-tron offers slightly more room – 535 L compared to 434 L. That’s a difference of about 101 L.
+Looking at boot space, the Audi Q4 e-tron offers somewhat more boot space – 535 L compared to 434 L. That’s a difference of about 101 L.

-When it comes to payload, Audi Q4 e-tron to a small extent takes the win – 515 kg compared to 447 kg.
+When it comes to payload, the Audi Q4 e-tron carries somewhat more – 515 kg compared to 447 kg.
 That’s a difference of about 68 kg.

 Audi Q4 e-tron